-- 10. Construction techniques shall implement best management practices to ensure protection of the stream and Wetland A, associated buffers, and local water quality.
-Such best management practices shall include protective silt fencing would define work areas, protective orange construction fencing along defined work areas, work during periods of limited rainfall or potential for adverse erosion, and seeding of exposed soils as needed to prevent adverse erosion. - 11.
+- 5. Construction techniques shall implement best management practices to ensure protection of Wetland A, its associated buffer, and local water quality.
+Such best management practices shall include protective silt fencing, protective orange construction fencing along defined work areas, working during periods of limited rainfall or potential for adverse erosion, and seeding of exposed soils as needed to prevent adverse erosion. - 6.
 Due to the mapped erosion hazard area on this parcel, a non-clearing native vegetation buffer shall be maintained from the top of the slope to 25 feet beyond the top of the slope as depicted on the approved site plan, unless otherwise allowed through a Geological Assessment.
-In addition, a building or impervious surface setback line of 15 feet is required from the edge of the buffer. - 12.
-Prior to occupancy, the common boundary between the stream and wetland buffer and the adjacent land shall be permanently identified with critical area buffer signs.
+In addition, a building or impervious surface setback line of 15 feet is required from the edge of the buffer. - 7.
+Prior to occupancy, the common boundary between the wetland buffer and the adjacent land shall be permanently identified with critical area buffer signs.
 Critical Area Ordinance (CAO) signs shall be placed along the designated boundary spaced approximately 50-feet apart, visual from sign to sign.
 Signs must be attached to existing trees with diameter breast height greater than 4 inches.
-Alternative methods include 4x4 posts, metal posts or split rail fencing.
-We recommend the placement of stream buffer signs. - 13.
+Alternative methods include 4x4 posts, metal posts or split rail fencing. - 8.
 Equipment shall be staged in the previously cleared area in the east of the site.
-Avoid staging further within the critical area buffer. - 14.
-Permit application approval is subject to chapter 19.200.215 and 19.300.315 of the Kitsap County Code, which states that buffers or setbacks shall remain undisturbed natural vegetation areas except where the buffer can be enhanced to improve its functional attributes.
-Refuse shall not be placed in buffers. - 15.
-Clearing and tree removal within the established stream and wetland buffers shall be the minimum necessary to support the proposed improvements.
-Clearing limits must be clearly shown on the site plan with the associated building permit and clearing outside of the approved limits will require prior County approval. - 16.
-Due to area constraints from on-site streams and wetlands and their associated buffers, averaging was applied.
+Avoid staging further within the critical area buffer. - 9.
+Permit application approval is subject to chapter 19.300.315 of Kitsap County Code, which states that buffers or setbacks shall remain undisturbed natural vegetation areas except where the buffer can be enhanced to improve its functional attributes.
+Refuse shall not be placed in buffers. - 10.
+Clearing and tree removal within the established wetland buffer shall be the minimum necessary to support the proposed improvements.
+Clearing limits must be clearly shown on the site plan with the associated building permit and clearing outside of the approved limits will require prior County approval. - 11.
+Due to area constraints from on-site wetlands and their associated buffers, averaging was applied.
 The total area contained within the buffer after averaging shall be no less than that contained within the standard buffer prior to averaging.
 The decrease in buffer widths is the minimum size required for the regulated activity and is no less than 50% of the required width.
-The minimum applied width is 75 feet as shown on the approved site.
-In addition, a building or impervious surface setback line of 15 feet is required from the edge of the wetland buffer. - 17.
-As shown on the approved site plan, 12,200 square feet of added buffer area shall be provided directly to the south and east of Wetland 'A'. - 18.
-Unless otherwise allowed through this Critical Area Buffer Reduction, a 110- foot native vegetation buffer must be maintained along the delineated wetland boundary of Wetland 'A' as depicted on the approved plans and 150 feet for the F-type creek.
+The minimum applied width is 82.5 feet as shown on the approved site.
+In addition, a building or impervious surface setback line of 15 feet is required from the edge of the wetland buffer. - 12.
+As shown on the approved site plan, 12,998 square feet of added buffer area shall be provided directly to the west of Wetland 'A'. - 13.
+Unless otherwise allowed through this Critical Area Buffer Reduction, a 110foot native vegetation buffer must be maintained along the delineated wetland boundary of Wetland 'A' as depicted on the approved plans.
 In addition, a building or impervious surface setback line of 15 feet is required from the edge of the buffer, unless otherwise approved by this variance.